 Have you ever gotten into a discussion of why? because.
 Why? because.
 Last weekend I had the great pleasure of this discussion for what seemed to be the first time.
-I never really put much thought into it but asking why never really was a difficulty for me, until I had kids.
+I never really put much thought into it but asking why never really was a difficulty for me.

-Often times when we want to use the 5 why's to drill from issue to root cause we can end up in a pattern of why, because.
-Why, because or we conduct a long analysis only to find out nothing matched up.
+Oftentimes when we want to use the 5 whys to drill from issue to root cause we end up in a pattern of why, because.
+Why, because.
+Or, we conduct a long analysis only to find out that none of our levels of causation matched at all.
 One of the best known examples of a 5 why analysis was performed by the master Taiichi Ohno.
 He used the example of a welding robot stopping in the middle of its operation.
-Like a sensei does he naturally went from initial issue to root cause with almost no difficulty at all (you can visit the example here).
-So, how do we begin developing to this level of root cause analysis?
+Like a sensei does he naturally went from initial issue to root cause with almost no difficulty at all.
+So, how do we begin developing this level of mastery with regards to root cause analysis?
 Here are a few important things to keep in mind when looking for the ROOT cause.

 R - reveal the general information associated with the issue.
 Going to the gemba and seeing the actual issue recreated will help align your thoughts with the current state of the process.
 If necessary you may want to create a VSM, cause map or tree diagram to make the issues more obvious.
 Be sure to capture basic elements such as; was the item manufactured or purchased, what was the part or service number and the date of occurrence.
 Finally be sure that a clear problem statement is defined.
 A problem statement includes who, what, when, where and how the problem was created.

 O - Be sure the Operator is available when you conduct your root cause analysis.
 He or she will be one of the most valuable pieces of the puzzle.
 This often can mean involving a team or a department.